typst-community/rowmantic/docs/rowmantic-manual.typ

 - Multi-row `table.header/footer` are not supported yet.
 - `rowspan` is not supported in rows inside `table.header/footer`.
 - `expandcell` can collide with `rowspan`ned cells (if they are not placed along the left or right side of the table); use `colspan` as a workaround when necessary.
-- `rowtable` does not properly support being used as a front end for `grid`.

 #pagebreak(weak: true)